Webull Review

 Here are our top takeaways on Webull for 2024:

-2. Experienced traders and long-term investors will long for additional features routinely offered by the most established brokers.
-For example, Webull does not currently offer mutual funds, bonds, or futures, and its investor education, advanced tools, and fundamental research pale when compared to Fidelity, E*Trade, and Interactive Brokers.
+- Experienced traders and long-term investors will long for additional features routinely offered by the most established brokers.
+For example, Webull does not currently offer mutual funds or bonds, and its investor education, advanced tools, and fundamental research pale when compared to Fidelity, E*Trade, and Interactive Brokers.

 Read next